Climate change in Sweden: Legislation

 A Climate Act that targets zero net greenhouse gas emissions by 2045 was agreed upon by Swedish parliament in June 2017, making Sweden the first country with a legally binding carbon neutrality target.
 The legislation has been in force since January 1, 2018.
 After 2045 negative net emissions are targeted.
 The scope includes compensation projects abroad and emissions trading, but excludes aviation emissions.

 The Swedish government published a new plan on 17 December 2019 with 132 actions.
 Climate law has been in place since 2017.
 Sweden's goal is to reduce greenhouse gases 85% from the 1990 level by 2045.
 The 2019 plan outlines specific targeted reductions for aviation and sea travel.
 The plan includes a carbon tax, tax reform that supports climate and environment goals, a green tax, a climate LCA for buildings in 2022, the requirement that all electricity, heating and transport must be carbon zero in 2045, and promotes private renewable energy projects to make them easier and cheaper.
 The short-term goal is to reduce emissions from transport sector including aviation within Sweden at least 70% by 2030.
 Alternatives to private cars in cities are considered.
 A new price system for collective traffic will be introduced latest in 2022.

 Paris Agreement

 The Paris Agreement is a legally international agreement adopted at the COP 21, its main goal is to limit global warming to below 1.5 degrees Celsius, compared to pre-industrial levels.
+It was ratified by the Swedish parliament on October 16, 2016.
 The Nationally Determined Contributions (NDC's) are the plans to fight climate change adapted for each country.
 Every party in the agreement has different goals based on its own historical climate records and the country's circumstances.

 In the case for member countries of the European Union the goals are very similar and the European Union work with a common strategy within the Paris Agreement.